tiny-dancer/notes/runiac_origin_story.md.1.md

 ## What happened (we can see the road but can't find it)

 We did all the things expected of a highly mature CI/CD team.
-We had 100% fully automated deployments that progressed a single artifact through a continuous delivery pipeline deploying to each environment.
-Changes were deployed and validated in a pull request pipeline in a live environment specific to that pull request.
+We had 100% fully automated deployments that derived from a single artifact progressing through a continuous delivery pipeline deploying to each environment.
+Pull requests were deploying changes to an ephemeral environment specific to the pull request for validating changes.

 We could barely make progress.